-The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Section 7 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly: Act No. 2004-218, approved November 30, 2004 (the "Pennworks Act"); the Water and Wastewater Treatment Project Bond Act, Act No. 2004-10, approved February 12, 2004 (the "Water and Wastewater Treatment Project Bond Act" and collectively with the Pennworks Act, the "Pennworks Acts"); a constitutional referendum question approved by the voters of the Commonwealth on April 27, 2004 (the "Pennworks Referendum"); the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, Act No. 2005-1, approved April 13, 2005 (the "Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act "); the Act No. 2005-45, approved July 13,

-2005 (collectively with the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, the "Growing Greener II Acts"); a constitutional referendum question approved by the voters of the Commonwealth on May 17, 2005 (the "Growing Greener Referendum"); and Act No. 1990-71, approved July 1, 1990 (the "Prison Facilities Improvement Act"); and a constitutional referendum question approved by the voters of the Commonwealth on November 6, 1990 (the "1990 Referendum").
-The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer, and the Auditor General (the "Issuing Officials") on May 12, 2006, and May 23, 2006 (collectively, the "Resolutions").
+The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Sections 7 and 16 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly, including but not limited to: the Pennsylvania Infrastructure Investment Authority Act, Act No. 1988-16, approved March 1, 1988 (the "1988 Pennvest Act"); the Small Water Systems Assistance Act, Act No.1992-5, approved March 16, 1992 (the "1992 Pennvest Act" and collectively with the 1988 Pennvest Act, the "Pennvest Acts"); constitutional referendum questions approved by the voters of the Commonwealth on April 26, 1988 (the "1988 Referendum") and April 28, 1992 (the "1992 Referendum" and collectively with the 1988 Referendum, the "Pennvest Referenda"); Act No. 2004-218, approved November 30, 2004 (the "Pennworks Act"); the Water and Wastewater Treatment Project Bond Act, Act No. 2004-10, approved February 12, 2004 (the "Water and Wastewater Treatment Project Bond Act" and collectively with the Pennworks Act. the "Pennworks Acts"); a constitutional referendum question approved by the voters of the Commonwealth on April 27, 2004 (the "Pennworks Referendum"); the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, Act No. 2005-1, approved April 13, 2005 (the "Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act "); Act No. 2005-45, approved July 13, 2005 (collectively with the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, the "Growing Greener II Acts"); a constitutional referendum question approved by the voters of the Commonwealth on May 17, 2005 (the "Growing Greener Referendum") as well as additional bond authorization bills referenced in the Resolutions; defined hereafter.
+The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer, and the Auditor General (the "Issuing Officials") on November 28, 2006, and December 5, 2006 (collectively, the "Resolutions").